craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### of Water Breathing
-A viscus, deep green, heavily carbonated potion used by adventurers and hazard workers in flooded or otherwise water-dense environments.
+A viscus, deep green, heavily carbonated potion used by adventurers and hazard workers to survive in flooded or otherwise water-dense environments.

 After digestion, you can breathe in water as if it were air.

 **Ingredients**;
+- 16 ounces Cactus Essence (108.00sp)
+- 16 ounces Polypore, Blue (56.00sp)
+- 8 carat Amethyst (800.00sp)
+- 32 gallon Mercury (24.00sp)
+	- 4 ounces Potion of Water Breathing, *Apprentice* (1.25k sp / potion)

 #### of Gaseous Form
 A viscus, dark purple, decarbonated potion used primarily by assassins to bypass heavy surveillance or other defenses.